Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

 \subsection{Orbital equivalence relations}

-To every invariant equivalence relation, we can attach a canonical subgroup of $G$. \begin{dfn} If $E$ is an invariant equivalence relation, then we define $H_E$ as the group of all elements of $G$ which preserve every $E$-class setwise. \end{dfn}
+To every invariant equivalence relation, we can attach a canonical subgroup of $G$, and dually, each subgroup of $G$ gives us an equivalence relation on $X$, namely its orbit equivalence relation. \begin{dfn} If $E$ is an invariant equivalence relation, then we define $H_E$ as the group of all elements of $G$ which preserve every $E$-class setwise.